 I’ve been playing tunes around Bloomington since 1979, most regularly at an outdoor setting, and since 1976, I had spent a part of my life of singing on the streets of Cleveland, Miami, and Bloomington.
-Playing music was part of my life every week, whether at the Contra Dance, at an art fair, birthday parties, Irish sessions, farmers’ market, campfires, or demonstrations, live acoustic music was part of my life.
+Playing music was part of my life every week for decades, whether at the Contra Dance, at an art fair, a party, an Irish session, farmers’ market, campfires, or demonstrations; live acoustic music was part of my life.

-As times have changed with Covid, so have I, and thus decided to record a few tunes for the internet.
+As times have changed with Covid, so have I, and deciding to record a few tunes for the internet.
 My latest video, Pedal Your Blues Away (from the Rouse Brothers) needed to burst forth on Inauguation day, I could not stop it!

 Here is another food tune, written in the early 1800’s by Irish poet Thomas Moore, with the 3rd verse by me, including a Lotus Dickey phrase.
 Special thanks to pal Eric Rudd for the remix, adding twelve string guitar to my uke harmonies.